grev-uv/hpg-msuite/README.md

 21. Select the HPG-Methyl executable file.

-Once the **HPG-Hmapper** interface is running, the mapping process of bam files can be done for all the samples easily.
-This interface turns the alignment process through the terminal, typing one by one the commands for each sample of the set, into an automated process.
+In the same way, the **HPG-Hmapper** interface allows to carry out the mapping process of bam files for several samples easily.

 This is the main UI: